adjeras/otorio/README.md

 It's possible take a screenshot on a portrait web page.
 It's generally okay to have a fixed header, but a fixed footer will probably give you weird results.

+The base inage used is Linux Debian 10 (waffleimage/debian10) Python 3.7.3 is installed on for executing the Python script

 How To Download
 ===============